johnpuddephatt/happen/_posts/2017-08-03-how-best-to-use-your-team-on-camera.md

 We’ve recently made a number of videos featuring the team at Octopus Energy.
 It’s a startup challenging the ‘big six’ energy suppliers by offering better customer service and lower prices for new and existing customers – the big six typically charge much more to long-term customers than new ones.
 So why have we used its team on camera?

 Most importantly we wanted to create trust.
 It is a big decision to switch energy supplier, particularly to a startup you may never have heard of before.
 People tend to trust people they feel they’ve met.
-That is why most crowdfunding videos start and end with a piece-to-camera by the founder of the business.
+That's why most crowdfunding videos start and end with a piece-to-camera by the founder of the business.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1R8-i9yuRHw" frameborder="0" allowfullscreen=""></iframe>